heidekrueger/heidekrueger/README.md

 You can follow me on Twitter [@hkrgr](https://twitter.com/hdkrgr), connect with [me on LinkedIn](https://www.linkedin.com/in/heidekrueger/) or check out [my academic profile at TUM](https://www.in.tum.de/en/dss/members/stefan-heidekrueger/).

+In my free time, I enjoy making musik (I'm a drummer in a band and play some guitar on my own), and exploring the beer gardens, lakes (via SUP) and mountains (via Snowboard) around Munich.

 ## My Stack